AMIA 2022 Annual Symposium Registration

 In order to secure the correct rate, students must input their graduation date within their AMIA account.
 This information is found under "professional information."

-COVID-19 Protocol and Requirements for Attendance
+Requirements for Attendance

 Cancellation of a conference registration does not constitute cancellation of a hotel room.
 Please be sure to handle both separately.
 Cancellation and refund requests must be received by AMIA in writing (send your request to Dasha Cohen, AMIA Director of Meetings).